 Chiropractic treatments usually involve spinal manipulation.
 The goal is to increase movement in the spinal joints and relax the muscles.
 Some chiropractors use heat, electrical stimulation, or ultrasound to help relax your muscles before doing spinal manipulation.
 Your chiropractor may teach you exercises you can do at home.
 Some chiropractors also offer advice on healthy lifestyle choices and nutrition.

 Spinal manipulation normally doesn't hurt.
 If you're already in pain because of your back, it may hurt to move.
 But manipulation is aimed at making you feel better.

-Some chiropractors use a drop table for manipulations.
-Parts of the table drop slightly when the chiropractor presses down on a patient's back.
+Some health professionals use a drop table for manipulations.
+Parts of the table drop slightly when the health professional presses down on your back.
 The table is noisy, but this method is actually very gentle.

-Some chiropractors use a hand-held device called an activator to do spinal manipulations.
+Some health professionals use a handheld device called an activator to do spinal manipulations.
 This is also very gentle.

 How to choose a chiropractor

-Whenever you are looking for a health care provider, ask friends about who they do and don't like, and why.
+Ask your friends for recommendations or look online.
+Find out what they do and don't like about their health professional and why.
 Check the background and education of providers you're interested in.
 It is sometimes helpful to have a visit to make sure you are comfortable with a provider's practice style.